New UQ Sport Fitness Centre, St Lucia campus

 Managing construction and traffic impacts

-Construction is planned to commence from 30 June 2025, and UQ and its contractors will aim to minimise disruption as much as possible.
+Construction has commenced, and UQ and its contractors will aim to minimise disruption as much as possible.

-There will be a number of parking, traffic and pedestrian changes in the area from this time including the closure of the P10 Aquatic Centre carpark (outdoor).
-For more details, including alternative parking and access maps, visit road and building works updates
+There are a number of parking, traffic and pedestrian changes in the area.
+For more details, including alternative parking and access maps, visit road and building works updates.

-Traffic control and signage will be in place as part of a traffic management plan to ensure the safe movement of pedestrians and road users.
+Traffic control and signage are in place as part of a traffic management plan to ensure the safe movement of pedestrians and road users.

-A construction management plan will be in place to ensure safety and minimise noise, dust, vibration and other disruptions as much as possible.
+A construction management plan is in place to ensure safety and minimise noise, dust, vibration and other disruptions as much as possible.

 Works will be carried out from Monday to Friday between 6am and 6pm, with Saturday works by exception.